iRahulPandey/irahulpandey.github.io/content/post/ai-agent-economics.md

 ## The Core Problem

 **What breaks:** Cool demos ≠ safe production systems.
-We need actual math.
+We need actual math to understand this.

 Let's represent this scenario as a function that calculates the expected value your agent will bring if deployed versus the cost of operation: